+It was not long after that my house was raided, and I was arrested for drug possession, facing a possible five-year prison sentence.
+However, I was released with the condition that I sought professional help.
+Upon my release, I moved back in with my parents and continued my old habits.
 Two months later, I was in a car accident.
-I remember waking up in a hospital with facial injuries, severe drug withdrawal symptoms, and deep depression – I felt so exhausted and lost.
+I remember waking up in a hospital with facial injuries, severe drug withdrawal symptoms, and deep depression – I felt exhausted, lost, lonely, and a failure.
 And due to this unfortunate car accident piling up on my already existing dysfunctional life, I contemplated suicide.
-I feared for my life and so I signed myself into a psychiatric institution, and from then on, I was in and out of hospitals.

-Some years later, I woke up one morning in a state of such intensive panic.
-Negative, disturbing thoughts were haunting me.
+Sometime later, I woke up in a state of such intensive panic that I was terrified.
+My surroundings suddenly looked evil.
+Negative, disturbing images were stuck in my brain, perpetually haunting me.
 I couldn’t eat.
 I couldn’t sleep.
 And from then on, anxiety became a part of my life.
-My life was slipping away before my eyes and I could not do anything to stop it.
-And to make matters worse, my family was suffering with me.
-And that’s when I realized that I had to make a life-altering decision between continuing on my current path of slow death or building up enough strength to change my life positively.
-And that’s when I made the decision to change my life and live in happiness, love, and well-being.
-It was time to win back my happiness, my dignity, and my life.
-I gathered all my strength and courage and, together with my family, took the first step into the unknown of recovery – and that’s when my healing journey began.
+My life was slipping away before my eyes, and I could not do anything to stop it – I felt like I was dying a slow and agonizing death.
+My life became a vicious vortex of sadness and misery – a slow-motion suicide.
+And that was when I realized that I had to make a life-altering decision between continuing on my current path or slow death or building up enough strength to change my mindset and life forever.